mterekhov/tgame/Blockout/readme.txt

 General purposes
 - block falling to the bottom on timer
-- appending block formation into the well configuration
-- draw filled well

 - timer(c++ time) to emulate block drops
 - speed switching to increase the difficulty